SureDeveloping/Boardgame-Bar-Bonn/README.md

  - Hier fehlt text <span style="color:yellow"> PRÜFEN </span>

 ### Known unsolved Bugs
+ - For the Galaxy Fold cell phone, the prices in the "Our playing fees" section are not perfectly in line with the descriptions of the phones included.
+All other screen sizes look OK.
+Here I have to try to find a solution later with Flexbox via align-items.
+But I did not succeed.
+Therefore, the section may have to be created again as a table.
  - Hier Felt text <span style="color:yellow"> PRÜFEN </span>
  - Hier fehlt text <span style="color:yellow"> PRÜFEN </span>